Winter weather and City of Portland services

 To find your nearest warming shelter or learn about volunteering at a shelter, go to Multnomah County's "Care for when it's cold" page.

-There is also current information on how you can volunteer at a warming shelter.
+There is also information on how you can volunteer at a warming shelter.

-Go to 211info.org/donations to find lists of providers and their needs for winter gear – hats, coats, gloves, sleeping bags and socks, etc. Many providers include online shopping links along with their lists, making donating more convenient than ever.
-You can donate right from your phone or computer in just a few minutes.
-You can help by donating life-saving winter gear early in the season, so outreach teams will have them on hand when conditions turn especially cold.
+Go to 211info.org/donations to find lists of providers and their needs for winter gear – hats, coats, gloves, sleeping bags and socks, etc. You can help by donating life-saving winter gear early in the season, so outreach teams will have them on hand when conditions turn especially cold.

 Remember, we can make a difference when we work together to keep our neighbors safe, warm and dry this winter.

 Our Benson bubbler water fountains are a critical drinking water source for people living outside, but they can be hazardous during cold weather as the water can leak on the sidewalks and freeze.
-We have turned most of them off for safety, but three bubblers remain in operation so that they’re accessible to those that need them.
-The working bubblers are located at:
+During freezing weather events, we will turn most of them off for safety, but will keep some in operation so that they’re accessible to those that need them.
+For up to date information on the current status of the bubblers, visit the Portland Water Bureau’s websiteX (Twitter), or Facebook.

 Road closures and transportation updates